garciart/network-automation/README.md

 Can we automate the process, using a scripting language such as Python?
 The answer is ***yes***, but the bad news is that each time you would like to test a script, you would need to "spin-up" a physical device.
 This may not always be practical; in some cases, you would have to take the device (and possibly the cabinet) offline.

-However, there are some great tools, like Graphical Network Simulator-3 (GNS3), which can run IOS images, and, with a little tweaking, allow you to test your code against *multiple* virtual network devices, without having to take them offline, from a Terminal or an IDE.
+However, there are some great tools, like Graphical Network Simulator-3 (GNS3), which can run Cisco Internetwork Operating System (IOS) images, and, with a little tweaking, allow you to test your code against *multiple* virtual network devices, without having to take them offline, from a Terminal or an IDE.

 This tutorial is broken down into three parts: